Ed Chynoweth Cup

 The Ed Chynoweth Cup is an ice hockey club championship trophy awarded to the playoff champion of the Western Hockey League (WHL).
 Originally called the President's Cup when the league was founded in 1966, the trophy was renamed in 2007 to honour Ed Chynoweth's long service to junior ice hockey in Canada.
 The WHL champion earns a berth into the Memorial Cup tournament, Canada's major junior hockey championship.
 The Kamloops Blazers and Medicine Hat Tigers have won the most WHL championships, with six each.
 The Spokane Chiefs were the first team to win the renamed trophy in the 2007–08 WHL season.
-The current (2024–25) holders of the Ed Chynoweth Cup are the Medicine Hat Tigers.
+The current (2025–26) holders of the Ed Chynoweth Cup are the Everett Silvertips.

 History

 The Western Hockey League was founded in 1966 by seven teams from Saskatchewan and Alberta who were hoping to improve the quality of junior hockey in western Canada.
 Despite gaining approval from the governing bodies of both provinces, the Canadian Amateur Hockey Association (CAHA) objected to the formation of the interprovincial league, refusing to sanction the circuit and suspending all players and officials who participated in the league from participation in any CAHA league or event.
 Declared an "outlaw league" by the CAHA, the WHL's founders chose to play on, though the league was ruled ineligible to participate in the Memorial Cup, Canada's national junior championship.

 The first President's Cup champion was the Moose Jaw Canucks in 1967.
 In 1971, CAHA reorganized the top level of junior hockey into two tiers, sanctioning the WHL as the top league in western Canada and one of three leagues that formed the Major Junior tier, along with the Ontario Hockey Association—now the Ontario Hockey League (OHL)—and the Quebec Major Junior Hockey League—now the Quebec Maritimes Junior Hockey League (QMJHL).
 Together, these three leagues form the Canadian Hockey League (CHL).
 The 1971 WHL champion Edmonton Oil Kings faced the Quebec Remparts in the 1972 Memorial Cup final, which nearly failed to materialize as the OHA and QMJHL initially refused to face the western champion.
 The Oil Kings were ultimately defeated by Quebec in an abbreviated best-of-three series, as opposed to the normal best-of-seven.
 Three years later, in 1974, the Regina Pats became the first WHL champion to win the national title.